SUMMARY:

-When we sit down to write about this year’s trends, it’s way different than previous years, and there’s a certain apprehension to make any predictions with full confidence.
+When we sit down to write about this year’s trends, it’s way different from previous years, and there’s a certain apprehension about making any predictions with full confidence.
 Most of our expectations for 2020 were shattered by the pandemic and its sidecar of chaos, so weighing in on what might happen this year feels like grasping at straws.

 2021 Trends in Government Contracting